Skip to main content

 Is It Legal to Get Insurance Without a US License in Texas?

 Yes.
 Under the Texas Insurance Code, there is no requirement that a policyholder hold a US or Texas driver's license to purchase auto insurance.
 Insurance carriers assess risk based on driving record, vehicle type, and coverage needs — not the country that issued your identification.
-Texas law requires all registered vehicles to carry minimum liability coverage (30/60/25 as of January 2025), and the state wants all drivers — regardless of license status — to be insured.
+Texas law requires all registered vehicles to carry minimum liability coverage (30/60/25, in effect since 2011), and the state wants all drivers — regardless of license status — to be insured.
 A-LA Auto Insurance works with 35+ non-standard carriers that specialize in issuing policies to drivers with foreign identification.

 Why Choose A-LA for No-License Insurance?